-John Dalton, F.R.S., engraved by Worthington after an 1814 painting by William Allen, published 25 June 1823 in Manchester and London.
+John Dalton, F.R.S., engraved by William Henry Worthington after an 1814 painting by William Allen, published June 25, 1823, in Manchester and London.
 Note the charts with Dalton’s atomic symbols lying on the table.
 Fisher Collection, CHF Collections.
+Request this image.

 John Dalton (1766–1844) was born into a modest Quaker family in Cumberland, England, and earned his living for most of his life as a teacher and public lecturer, beginning in his village school at the age of 12.
 After teaching 10 years at a Quaker boarding school in Kendal, he moved on to a teaching position in the burgeoning city of Manchester.
 There he joined the Manchester Literary and Philosophical Society, which provided him with a stimulating intellectual environment and laboratory facilities.
 The first paper he delivered before the society was on color blindness, which afflicted him and is sometimes still called “Daltonism.”